Skip to main content

 Award recipients will receive up to $500 to cover registration, travel, lodging and food expenses.
 If total costs exceed the $500 award, the recipient agrees to cover the additional costs.
 The department administrative assistant will correspond with the award recipient regarding required documentation for reimbursement.

-Reimbursement for the covered expenses will be provided once the award recipient submits
+Reimbursement for the covered expenses will be provided once the award recipient submits expenses to the

 administrative assistant of the Department of Nutrition & Dietetics.